Tom Price resigns as HHS secretary following uproar over private jet travel

 A department spokeswoman told NBC News that Price would write a personal check to the Treasury for $51,887.31 — making good on his promise to pay for the "expenses of my travel on private charter planes" and ensuring tax payers don't "pay a dime for my seat on those planes."

-"I regret the concerns this has raised regarding the use of taxpayer dollars," Price said in a statement Thursday.
-"All of my political career I’ve fought for the taxpayers.
-It is clear to me that in this case, I was not sensitive enough to my concern for the taxpayer."
+House Speaker Paul Ryan said the former secretary was vital to the House passing its health care bill, though the measure would later fail in the Senate.

+"His vision and hard work were vital to the House’s success passing our health care legislation.
+I will always be grateful for Tom's service to this country and, above all, his continued friendship," Ryan said in a statement.

-Price is not the only member of the president's Cabinet to come under fire for using a private jet for government travel.
+Price was not the only member of the president's Cabinet to come under fire in recent weeks for using a private jet for government travel.
 Interior Secretary Ryan Zinke, Treasury Secretary Steven Mnuchin and EPA Administrator Scott Pruitt have also chartered jets on the taxpayer’s dime since the start of the Trump administration.

-Since being confirmed to his position in February, Price was tasked with heralding Republican efforts to repeal and replace Obamacare through Congress.
-Those attempts repeatedly failed, most recently when the Graham-Cassidy health care bill couldn't garner enough GOP support to make it to the floor for a vote.
+The White House said it intends to designate to designate Don Wright as acting Health and Human Services secretary.
+Wright is currently the deputy assistant secretary for health and director of the Office of Disease Prevention and Health Promotion.

-In a July speech to the Boy Scout Jamboree in West Virginia, Trump joked about Price's efforts on health care.
+In a July speech to the Boy Scout Jamboree in West Virginia, Trump joked about Price's efforts on selling a health care bill to lawmakers.
 "You gonna get the votes?" he asked Price, who replied that he hoped so.

 "You better," Trump said.
 "Otherwise I'll say: 'Tom, you're fired!'"